• Skip to Content

 PhD Program Dissertation and Final Oral Examination

-1. Student status: PhD candidates in the School of Nursing must be registered for at least 3 credits per semester (not including summer, unless defending during the summer semester) after passing the preliminary oral examination until taking the final oral examination.
-Specifically, students are to take no less than NR.110.890 Dissertation Seminar Dissertation Seminar, 1 credit, and NR.110.899 Dissertation Dissertation Research, 2 credits, both fall and spring semester unless they are on an approved leave of absence.
+1. Student status: PhD candidates in the School of Nursing must be registered full-time (9 credits in fall/spring; 6 in summer) every semester (unless defending during the summer semester) until taking the final oral examination.
+Specifically, students are to take no less than NR.110.890 Dissertation Seminar, 1 credit, and NR.110.870 Scholarly Research Portfolio for PhD Students, 2 -6 credits, both fall and spring semester unless they are on an approved leave of absence.
 The student must be registered the semester prior to the examination.
 All students must complete all requirements for the PhD Degree within seven (7) years of matriculation (excluding any Leaves of Absence).

 Nota Bene: If students are the holders of a research training grant (such as NRSA), they must also comply with the academic requirements of that award.

-2. Dissertation and Final Oral Examination Committee Composition: (Oral exam forms must be submitted to the Academic Program Administrator at least 60 days before the exam date) The initial review will be conducted by Program Director and APG (Admissions, Progressions and Graduate) Committee Chair.
+2. Dissertation and Final Oral Examination Committee Composition: PhD Program Dissertation and Final Oral Examination Forms must be submitted to the Academic Program Administrator at least 60 days before the exam date.
+The initial review will be conducted by the Program Director and APG (Admissions, Progressions and Graduate) Committee Chair.
 Then the form will go to the APG Committee for final approval.
-Approval must be received by the student before they can conduct their exam.
+Approval must be received by the student before they can confirm the exam date and conduct their exam.

 1. At least three of the five faculty members must be tenure track at the rank of assistant professor, associate professor, or full professor.
 This may include full time or part time faculty, visiting faculty, or emeritus faculty if they also hold the titles of assistant, associate, or full professor.